 and sing his chicken sounds..."

-"shadow-dancing in the reflected light -
+"shadow-dancing in the reflected light -in this sensual picture called "Firelight."

 to the "hiss/pop/crack" of music played -